mvolkmann/blog/src/swift/Xcode.md

 To view a pull request in the GitHub web UI:

-- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Open the Source Control Navigator.
 - Click the "Changes" tab.
 - In the "Pull Request" section, right-click the title of a pull request and select "View Pull Request on GitHub".

 To merge a pull request:

-- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Open the Source Control Navigator.
 - Click the "Changes" tab.
 - In the "Pull Request" section, select the title of a pull request.
 - Click the "Merge..." button in the upper-right corner of the